KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 ## Connect to the Relevant Coin Networks

-While we have the coins set up in the internal files, MM2 isn't going to connect to their blockchain networks immediately.
+While we did set up the coins' configuration properties in the internal files, MM2 isn't going to connect to their blockchain networks immediately.

 One reason for this is that if you trade between many coins, the startup process would require connecting to every coin all at once.

-Instead, we'll tell MM2 that we're ready to activate these coins now.
+We'll tell MM2 that we're ready to activate these coins now.

 Execute the following command: